PeppyDays/learn-rust-with-tests/src/rust_fundamentals/integers.md

 ## Try and Run the Test

-Run the test with the command `cargo test` and inspect the compilation error.
+Run `cargo test` and examine the compilation error:

 ```bash
 error[E0425]: cannot find function `add` in this scope